kubedl-io/website/content/docs/tutorial/tutorial.md

 $ ls /kubedl-model/1627086141
 assets          saved_model.pb  variables
 ```
-Here, the `1627086141/` parent folder is automatically created by the training code library.
+Here, the `1627086141/` parent folder is created by the training code as its version id.

 ## Serve the model